-I was always cheerful and full of joy.
+I wasusually cheerful and full of joy.
 I was learning how to draw closer to God and to hear Him more clearly.
 My relationship with Him became more intimate and I couldn’t wait until morning arrived and I could get up and spend time alone with my gracious, merciful God.
 I delighted in His light shining on me.

 People I didn’t know started walking up to me and asking if they could pray for me.
 I always said yes.
 They invariably prayed that God would heal me.
 But I prayed that He would give me peace.

 The day after I had been diagnosed with osteopenia, one young woman prayed that God would make my bones fat.
 She didn’t know me or anything about me other than what she could see.
 Yet God directed her to pray for fat bones!
-I was amazed.
+I was stunned.

-At our church service a week ago, our Pastor said “When you get saved, your body belongs to God.
+At our church service a week earlier, our Pastor said “When you get saved, your body belongs to God.
 When you get married, your body belongs to your spouse (1 Corinthians 7:4).”
 I nudged my husband and jokingly said, “You’re not taking very good care of this body!
 I need a new one.”
 One of my friends only heard the last part and, filled with compassion for my pain, prayed right then and there that God would heal me.

 God had healed me twice before.
 I had fibromyalgia since childhood.
 Some days would find me in bed most, if not all, of the day.
 My husband was afraid to touch me because even the slightest pressure hurt.
 I couldn’t sleep because everywhere my body touched the bed was painful.
 I don’t know how many times people had asked me if I had prayed about it.
 Of course I had prayed about it!
 And then one day it was gone.
 Simply gone.
 I’ve not had a single day of fibromyalgia pain since.